 Give the gift of fresh hops.

-Dessert to go with your other dessert.
+Dessert beer to go with your other dessert.

 The first time we ever put Narwhal in barrels — before the beer even had a name! — our brewer Jeff White knew it was something special.
 “I remember telling my boss, ‘This is an award-winning beer.’”
 Jeff called it: a 2013 Great American Beer Festival medal soon followed.
 Since then, our barrel program has taken off, and now Barrel-Aged Narwhal is available nationwide.
-You want something to pair with holiday dessert?
+You want a craft beer to pair with holiday dessert?
 This is it.
 After nearly a year in bourbon barrels, Narwhal emerges with notes of oak, vanilla, and coconut layered onto the Stout’s malt flavors of dark chocolate and espresso.